Blues break drought, solve Domingue to top Devils

 Barbashev finally made it 2-0, working a give-and-go play with Sammy Blais to score his second uncovered goal from the slot at 5:27 of the third.
 Schwartz's rebound conversion from the near left circle pushed the lead to 3-0 with 5:15 left to play.

-The Devils played with just five defensemen after Will Butcher exited the game after playing just three shifts.
+The Devils played with just five defensemen after Will Butcher exited the game after logging just three shifts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)